01

 • Does Kove® Software-Defined Memory work with other memory technologies?

-Yes, Kove:SDM™, using Remote Direct Memory Access (RDMA), supports any byte-level DMA-access media, including DRAM, SDRAM, Intel® Optane™, Z-NAND, PMEM, and more.
+Yes, Kove:SDM™, using Remote Direct Memory Access (RDMA), supports any byte-level DMA-access media, including DRAM, SDRAM, Intel® Optane™, PMEM, and more.

 • What is the difference between Kove:SDM™ and Symmetric Multiprocessing (SMP) or software SMP (vSMP)?